Code-Institute-Submissions/Battleships-Game-2/README.md

 ![Gameboard](/Images/Gameboard.webp)

-This game was designed for people who want to challange themselves\n and compete against a computer in this single player Battleships game.
+This game was designed for people who want to challange themselves and compete against a computer in this single player Battleships game.
 The objective of the game is to sink 3 of the 5 battleships that are on the board.
 The user has a maximum of 20 guesses to succeed and there